project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/configuration_services.md

 3. Database update in the runtime
 4. Configuration Services that updates the database and the code instantly through APIs

+The system updates in Sunbird is catered using services configuration services.
 The configuration services uses a centralized method and thereby reducing the overhead of managing multiple components.
 They can be used to update configuration of any service instantly without requiring a service redeployment.

 This document details the procedures on how to manage the configuration services on Sunbird.